 The AI-Augmented Developer 2-day training covers advanced subagent orchestration and MCP integration in production architectures.
 To go deeper into multi-agent workflows, the AI-Augmented Developer -- Advanced 1-day training details hook strategies for CI/CD and large-scale subagent coordination.

-Key takeaway: combine skills (conventions), commands (actions), hooks (automation) and subagents (parallelization) for a workflow up to 40% faster.
+Key takeaway: combine skills (conventions), commands (actions), hooks (automation) and subagents (parallelization) for a workflow up to significant.

 How to debug and optimize your custom commands?